 The overall health of the container plants in DG-2B was noted as being good.
-Approximately 10 percent of all container plants were showing varied levels of stress, which is the same percentage of plants that were showing stress during the previous qualitative monitoring event.
+A negligible number of container plants appeared stressed, while approximately five percent were showing stress during the previous qualitative monitoring event.
 Stress was likely due to the same reasons as those described for DG-2A.
 In addition, insect galls were observed on several of the willow species.
-Formal mortality counts were taken for DG-2B during the quantitative monitoring and will be included in the annual reporting.
-Similar to DG-2A, the willow species and Fremont's cottonwoods were showing signs of seasonal dieback.
+Formal mortality counts were taken for DG-2B during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
+Similar to DG-2A, the willow species and Fremont's cottonwoods were no longer showing signs of seasonal dieback.
+Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of the plants in the DG-2B mitigation area appears to have been successfully completed.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of plants in the mitigation area.
-Photos 8 through 10 in Attachment B document the mitigation area during the monitoring visit.
+Photos 7 through 10 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-2B mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mugwort, mulefat, Canada horseweed, telegraph weed, ladies' tobacco, and stinging nettle (Urtica dioica) were observed sprouting in the DG-2B mitigation area.
-In addition, dodder was observed growing on some of the shrub and tree species in this mitigation area which could lead to future decline of these shrubs; however, the dodder was observed to be mostly dead for the season.
+Native plants such as annual bursage, Canada horseweed, California poppy (Eschscholzia californica), caterpillar phacelia, and ladies' tobacco were observed sprouting in the DG-2B mitigation area.
+In addition, dodder was observed growing on some of the shrub and tree species in this mitigation area which could lead to future decline of these shrubs.

-Nonnative weed cover in DG-2B was estimated at approximately 5 to 10 percent, if the dead annual weeds are excluded, which is approximately 5 percent more than what was observed during the previous qualitative monitoring event.
-Nonnative species observed in DG-2B included black mustard, poison hemlock, white horehound, black nightshade (Solanum nigrum), and perennial pepperweed; however, most black mustard individuals were observed to be dead for the season.
+Nonnative weed cover in DG-2B was estimated at approximately 30 percent, which is approximately 10 to 15 percent more than what was observed during the previous qualitative monitoring event.
+Nonnative weeds are starting to germinate and proliferate in some portions of DG-2B.
+Nonnative species observed in DG-2B included black mustard, poison hemlock, red-stemmed filaree, perennial pepperweed, curly dock, and black nightshade (Solanum nigrum).
+Many of the nonnative weeds observed in this mitigation area are starting to flower and will soon go to seed.
+Weed abatement should be conducted for this mitigation area as soon as possible.